NVIDIA/NeMo/docs/source/asr/configs.rst

 not be changed.

 To use Citrinet instead of QuartzNet, refer to the ``citrinet_512.yaml`` configuration found inside the ``examples/asr/conf/citrinet`` directory.
-Citrinet is primarily comprised of the same :class:`~nemo.collections.asr.parts.jasper.JasperBlock` as ``Jasper`` or
+Citrinet is primarily comprised of the same :class:`~nemo.collections.asr.parts.submodules.jasper.JasperBlock` as ``Jasper`` or
 ``QuartzNet`.

 While the configs for Citrinet and QuartzNet are similar, we note the additional flags used for Citrinet below.
 Refer to the